ncbi/ribovore/00README.txt

 The script 'ribolengthchecker.pl' is also included in the ribotyper distribution.
 It is a 'wrapper' script for ribotyper.pl.
-It runs ribotyper.pl, and does some additional post-processing.
+It runs ribotyper.pl and does some additional post-processing.
 Specifically, it aligns all the sequences that ribotyper.pl has defined as belonging to certain families (by default SSU.archaea and SSU.bacteria) and classifies the length of those sequences.

-As for setup, if you can run ribotyper.pl you should be able to also run ribolengthchecker.pl.
+As for setup, if you followed the instructions above and can successfully run ribotyper.pl you should be able to also run ribolengthchecker.pl.

-Here is an example run using the file example-rlc-11.fa in the testfiles/ directory: with output:
+Here is an example run using the file example-rlc-11.fa in the testfiles/ directory, with output:

 > ribolengthchecker.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc
 --------------